HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 Before beginning your install of HCL Portal and Web Content Manager, you should consider how the environment will be used to achieve ideal performance.

-HCL DX 9.5 CF200 and later is designed to run on any Certified Kubernetes platform (<https://www.cncf.io/certification/software-conformance>) , provided that the following statements are true:
+HCL DX 9.5 CF200 and later is designed to run on any [Certified Kubernetes platform](https://www.cncf.io/certification/software-conformance){target="_blank"} , provided that the following statements are true:

 - The Kubernetes platform is hosted on x86-64 hardware.
-- The Kubernetes platform is officially supported by Helm (<https://helm.sh/docs/topics/kubernetes_distros/>).
+- The Kubernetes platform is officially supported by [Helm](https://helm.sh/docs/topics/kubernetes_distros/){target="_blank"}.

 For more information, see [System Requirements](../../../get_started/system_requirements/index.md).